 Make more sense?
 The town’s ideal mobility solution might be rail-based, ((I live in Seattle where this particular example is also my opinion.)) but if highways are the only product you know that solves the need for mobility, it’s easy to short-sightedly build more of them.
 If we jump to solving our problems in ways we already understand we may be, to use another metaphor, trying to jam a square website in a round tube (which as we all know is the basic structure of the internet).

 On Web Projects

 Moving forward, I hope to refocus myself so that each project begins by exclusively identifying the needs of the client.
 To continue the slideshow example, does this website have lots of visually-interesting content to showcase?
 Does it need to tell a story with photos and text to new visitors?
 Those are great reasons to use a slideshow.
-But if the slideshow is only used because it “looks cool”6 and is familiar, that’s a problem.
+But if the slideshow is only used because it “looks cool” ((What is “cool”? happened to be the topic of another great InfoCamp presentation by Aaron Louie.)) and is familiar, that’s a problem.

 With Troubleshooting and Support